Martimex/Calendar/README.md

 [16.01.2021]
 Adjusted the app performance for both rotated and not-rotated screens.
 Now calendar if fully responsive for all devices - at least I hope so :)

+[19.01.2021]
+Added new buttons to switch years more smoothly.
+Now you can switch decades with just one click!
+ - Additionally, all buttons are now replaced by icons for better user experience.